Document the Onboarding Process

 - If a restaurant and food/beverage are a perk, explain when and how they can take advantage of the perk.
 For example, is it during their shift?
 Before/after?
 Can they use their benefit and give the item to a friend?

 - With a part-time employee, discuss his or her schedule.
-If it is a fixed schedule, share how you expect them to address if there are changes to it.
+If the schedule is fixed, share how you expect them to handle it when changes need to be made.

 For more tips on retention, click here to download “5 Secrets to Retaining Staff”.